First line goes to ToyKeeper, the original author of bistro.

 and C1 and it should have low leakage current even when hot (<1 or2 uA

-will also be consumed by the mcu power.
-This means the reistance from C1 to
+Charge on C2 will also be consumed by the mcu power.
+This means the reistance

-detection.
-The maximum threshold for logic level detection is 0.6*Vcc so the
+pin-change detection.
+The maximum threshold for logic level detection is

-for an attiny25 is about 4mA in full power, but by enabling OTC_POWERSAVE, is
+attiny25 is about 4mA in full power, but by enabling OTC_POWERSAVE, is reduced

-reduced to about 2.1mA.
-This measurebly improves OTSM time in some conditions.
+to about 2.1mA.
+This measurebly improves OTSM time.

 The next issue is the sleep power.
 Sleep power can be as low as about 4uA

 (measured) but only if BOD (Brown out detection) is disabled.
 Unfortunately

 brown out detection is maybe pretty important for preventing corruption when